Laragear/SubscriptionsDemo/README.md

 #### Retrieving all subscriptions

-You can find all subscriptions for an entity using the `subscriptions()` relationship method.
+You can find all subscriptions for an entity using the `subscriptions()` method, just like any Eloquent Relationship.
 This will actually find all subscriptions, include those expired, cancelled, and future.

 ```php
 use App\Models\User;